kushagharahi/homebridge-dahua-alerts/README.md

 Routes motion alerts for Dahua, Alhua and Lorex camera streams to homebridge-camera-ffmpeg

-This plugin _only_ supports *VideoMotion*, not any SmartMotion detection.
+This plugin **only** supports **VideoMotion** alerts, not any SmartMotion detection.
 You must disable those features in order for this plugin to work correctly.
 [Please check issue #15 if you have compatible hardware and would like to contribute SmartMotion dectection](https://github.com/kushagharahi/homebridge-dahua-alerts/issues/15)

 -- Confirmed working with:
 | Dahua DVR | Dahua Standalone Camera | Lorex DVR |